kshutkin/slimlib/jsx/README.md

 | mithril | 25.88 KB | 9.80 KB | 8.77 KB |
 | voby | 29.92 KB | 11.14 KB | 10.09 KB |

-`@slimlib/jsx` + full reactive system fits in **3.04 KB gzip** — smaller than lit-html alone.
+`@slimlib/jsx` + full reactive system fits in **3.06 KB gzip** — smaller than lit-html alone.
 Reproduce: `pnpm size`.

 ## Design Notes

 - **One scope per `render()` call.** Components do NOT create per-component scopes.
 All effects/cleanups go to the single render-level scope, torn down by `dispose()`.
 Keeps mount cost minimal but means individual subtrees can't be disposed independently (v0.1 plan).
-- **DocumentFragment per component.** Component results are appended through a `DocumentFragment`.
-Minor overhead; could be optimized away when the result is a single Node.
+- **DocumentFragment only when needed.** When a component returns a single Node, the renderer inserts it directly.
+Fragment wrapping is reserved for primitives, arrays, and function-children — keeping deep-tree mounts cheap.
 - **No keyed reconciliation in v0.** Re-rendering an array of nodes from a thunk replaces the whole sub-range.
 For long lists with stable identity, wait for `<For>` in v0.1.
 - **Prototype-setter cache.** First touch of each `(tagName, propName)` pair walks the prototype chain; result cached for the lifetime of the program.
 Same heuristic as vanjs.